 donate to grassroots organizations or volunteer with them

 volunteering Another form of engagement, other than donating, is volunteering.
-While the basic idea is simple – instead of money you invest your time and skills to contribute – finding a legit project to work with isn't always easy.
-The tourism industry has long discovered social engagement at the grassroots as a bestselling vacation package that can be easily marketed; after all you're going on vacation and get to be a do-gooder.
+While the basic idea is simple – instead of money you invest your time and skills to contribute – finding a legitimate project to work with isn't always easy.
+The tourism industry has discovered social engagement at the grassroots as a bestselling vacation package that can be easily marketed; after all you're going on vacation and get to be a do-gooder.
 If you think about it though, the idea is counter-intuitive: you pay to work without pay.
-Moreover the concept of making a charitable cause a business is ethically questionable and precarious for reasons I will elaborate on below.
-The projects I present here don't charge any fees.
+Moreover, the concept of making a charitable cause a business is ethically precarious for reasons I elaborate on below.
+The projects I introduce here don't charge any fees.
 Some might even have the means to provide you with board and lodging in exchange for your work, while others ask that you cover your own living expenses.

 Escuela Katitawa is a school in Salasaca, an indigenous town in the Ecuadorian Andes.
 The project encompasses an elementary school and kindergarten as well as a library and a plant nursery.
 The idea behind the school is to offer Montessori-like education and to uphold indigenous Andean culture, which has little to no place in Ecuador's public education system.
 Besides books, internet access and computer classes for the children, the library also offers English conversational classes in the evenings.
 Whoever is interested in practicing English can stop by five days a week and converse with volunteers.
 Volunteers also help out at the school and in the plant nursery, which aims at generating a more self-sustainable source of income, when donations are sparse.
 In charge of it all until 2016 was Robert Jeffords, an 85 years old amazing visionary, who is missed dearly since his passing.
 Now the project is run by local and international volunteers.
 Most donations come from former volunteers or their relatives, but money is often short.
 Escuela Katitawa accepts one time donations and reoccurring monthly payments through Paypal.
 Volunteers live for free in a wonderful house named "Pacha Mama".
 Breakfast and lunch is included.
 For dinners volunteers chip in a dollar and take turns cooking their favorite dishes - great international cuisine!
 They leave a $ 10 donation per week.